zerogpt-plus/how-to-humanize-chatgpt-text/README.md

-# Sound Less Like a Robot: A Practical Guide to Humanize ChatGPT Text
+# Sound Less Like a Robot: How to Humanize ChatGPT Text

 Let's be honest: we're all using ChatGPT.
 It’s an incredible tool for brainstorming, outlining, and even drafting entire articles.
 But there's often one big problem—the text it produces can feel a little... robotic.
 It's perfectly polished, grammatically flawless, and yet somehow completely soulless.
 I remember the first time I tried to use a ChatGPT-drafted email for an important client.
 They replied, "Thanks for the info, sounds like this was written by a bot."
 Ouch.
 That was the moment I realized that raw AI output wasn't enough.
 I needed to learn how to humanize ChatGPT text.